There are many different types of mandolins out there. This article will focus on some of the best mandolins specifically for bluegrass music.

 There is no bluegrass music without a mandolin.
 A mandolin complements the other instruments, such as banjo, guitar, upright bass, and fiddle.

-Sometimes the band can incorporate a dobro.
 All these instruments have a role in bluegrass music.
 However, the mandolin plays three roles.

 The roles are: